hardisj/erinsaudiocorner/content/english/loudspeakers/JBL_HDI-3800.md

 The reference plane in this test is at the tweeter.
 The speaker was tested in ported configuration (the port was not sealed).
 All testing in this review was done without grille.
+*Note: For low-frequency measurements see the appropriate section further down.

 Measurements are provided in a format in accordance with the Standard Method of Measurement for In-Home Loudspeakers (ANSI/CTA-2034-A R-2020).
 For more information, please see [this](https://shop.cta.tech/products/standard-method-of-measurement-for-in-home-loudspeakers) link.